Bunches of Munches

 STATE GOAL 4: Listen and speak effectively in a variety of situations.
 4.A.1a; 4.A.1b; .4.A1c; .4.A1d; 4.B.1b

-Robert Munch like to ask a young audience member, "What is your name?
+Robert Munch likes to ask a young audience member, "What is your name?
 What is your favorite thing to do?"
 From those two things he makes up a story.
 Ask your students to do the same.
 See what kind of stories develop.

 Bibliography

-Resources and information on storytelling is available through the National Storytelling Network 101 Courthouse Sq, Jonesborough, TN 37659.
-(1-800/525-4514.) nsn@storynet.org or visit the website at:
+Resources and information on storytelling is available through the National Storytelling Network

 www.storynet.org